vulinh64/vulinh64.github.io/blog/2025-07-22-java-singleton.md

 `CB]V?Tx<uVtT`Rpo3NlF.Jh++FdbCBA@?]!~|4XzyTT43Qsqq(Lnmkj"Fhg${z@>
 ```

-So yeah, I might have overestimate the complexity of double-checked singleton, but you get the point.
+So yeah, I might have overestimated the complexity of double-checked singleton, but you get the point: double-checked locking pattern IS complicated.

 </details>